Calculating Dynamic Fuel Surcharges with Python Formulas

 def apply_fallback_and_quarantine(self, df: pd.DataFrame) -> Tuple[pd.DataFrame, pd.DataFrame]:

-"""Route missing surcharges to fallback and quarantine invalid rows."""
+"""Route missing surcharges to the fallback rate and quarantine invalid rows."""

 fallback_df['surcharge_pct'] = self.fallback_rate